Magic Quadrant for Utilities Customer Information Systems

-- Vertical/industry strategy: Ability to provide a vertical-specific product and service for the market with a different level of contestability, and serving different products (for example, electricity, gas and water)
+- Vertical/Industry Strategy: The ability to provide a vertical-specific product and service for the market with a different level of contestability, and serving different products (for example, electricity, gas and water)

-- Innovation: Ability to have investment resources, expertise or capital for consolidation, defensive or pre-emptive purposes to address emerging market needs
+- Innovation: The ability to have investment resources, expertise or capital for consolidation, defensive or pre-emptive purposes to address emerging market needs

-- Geographic strategy: Ability to provide products and services globally
+- Geographic Strategy: The ability to provide products and services globally

 Leaders in this market pair advanced technology with broad offerings and rich functionality.
-They are utility vertical businesses of the leading enterprise application vendors (such as SAP and Oracle).
-They demonstrate the financial viability needed to fuel R&D to support new technology requirements (such as Web services and SOA) and to enable business process integration across functional silos in utilities.
-SAP attained leadership status in 2003, and has reconfirmed it because of the combined effects of its significant market share globally and continuing R&D investments in integration technologies and productized competitive market interface extensions.
-Oracle Utilities (then SPL WorldGroup) attained leadership status in 2004, and has retained its status in this Magic Quadrant because of improved corporate viability following acquisition by Oracle, solid business performance, and access to a strong corporate technology platform and sales and delivery channels.
+They are utility vertical businesses of the leading enterprise application vendors.
+They demonstrate the financial viability needed to fuel R&D to support new technology requirements (such as Web services, service-oriented architecture, in-memory computing, and the impact of the Nexus of Forces and the Internet of Things [IoT]), and to enable business process integration across functional silos in utilities.
+SAP attained leadership status in 2003, and continues to reconfirm it because of the combined effects of its significant market share globally and ongoing product and market investment (through internal R&D, partnership programs or acquisitions).
+Oracle Utilities (at that time SPL WorldGroup) attained leadership status in 2004, and has retained its status in this Magic Quadrant because of solid business performance, as well as access to a strong corporate technology platform and sales and delivery channels.